Equipment Guides Ankaforce 3 min read

 Factor Bumper Plates Steel Plates

-Material Dense rubber (virgin or recycled) Cast iron or machined steel
+Material Dense rubber (original or recycled) Cast iron or processed steel

-Drop Safety Designed for dropping Not safe to drop
+Drop Safety Designed for dropping Not safe for dropping

-Noise Level Low to moderate bounce Very loud metallic clang
+Noise Level Low to moderate bounce Very loud metallic noise

-Diameter Uniform 450 mm across all weights Varies by weight
+Diameter Uniform 450 mm for all weights Varies by weight

 Thickness Thicker (less weight per bar) Thinner (more weight per bar)